 Fear is the number one reason we do not speak to people about Jesus.
-It’s usually fear of rejection and we all hate rejection.
+It’s usually fear of rejection and we all hate rejection because we are social by nature.
 In some cultures it can also be fear of trouble.

 If we first understand the enormous compassion God has for lost people it will help us overcome our fear and replace it with his compassion.
 The parable of the lost sheep (Luke 15:1-7) helps us understand the compassion of God for lost people:

 What does the parable say about God’s heart?

 What is God telling you to do with this challenge?